Chart Color Schemes

 Moonee Ponds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Moonee Ponds is around 17,875 as of Feb 2026.
-This reflects an increase of 1,651 people since the 2021 Census, which reported a population of 16,224.
-The change was inferred from AreaSearch's estimated resident population of 17,823 following examination of ABS's latest ERP data release in June 2024 and an additional 758 validated new addresses since the Census date.
-This results in a density ratio of 4,099 persons per square kilometer, placing Moonee Ponds in the top 10% of national locations assessed by AreaSearch.
-The suburb's 10.2% growth since the 2021 census exceeded the national average of 9.9%.
-Population growth was primarily driven by overseas migration contributing approximately 88.0% of overall population gains, although all drivers were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Moonee Ponds' population is estimated at around 17,875 as of Feb 2026.
+This reflects an increase of 1,651 people (10.2%) since the 2021 Census, which reported a population of 16,224 people.
+The change is inferred from the resident population of 17,823, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 758 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,099 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+The suburb's 10.2% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 88.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase, forecasting an addition of 4,945 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 27.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a significant population increase in the top quartile of statistical areas analysed by AreaSearch is forecast, with the suburb expected to increase by 4,946 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.4% in total over the 17 years.

 Frequently Asked Questions - Population